Polar Bears - Ursus maritimus|

 Click on the Polar Bear

-video and visit the Grizzly Bear and Black Bear pages to see photos of these awesome animals as well.
+video and visit the Brown Bear and Black Bear pages to see photos of these awesome animals as well.

 You can subscribe to Mike on